mrblasco/anagradeAmministratoriITA/README.md

 # Database of Italian Elected Officials and Electorate
-* Time span: 1985 - 2015
+* Time span: 1985 - 2014
 * Source: Ministero del'interno  (http://amministratori.interno.it)

-# Use shell scripts to download & upload on mysql database

-# Use ...
+# Usage:

+1. BASH script to download the data
+2. CREATE mysql tables
+3. BASH script to upload the data

+4. R script to form the dataset (TBA)